dmslabbert/dmslabbert.github.io/docs/01-The Big Picture/0100-outline.md

 ## Section 01 - Introduction

+* Lesson 01 - The Becoming a Programmer Series
-* Lesson 01 - The Goal
+* Lesson 02 - The Goal
 * Lesson ## - The Problem
 * Lesson ## - The Solution
 * Lesson ## - Prerequisites